Cyber4All/terraform-cyber4all-catalog/modules/alb/README.md

 ### <a name="input_alb_security_group_id"></a> [alb\_security\_group\_id](#input\_alb\_security\_group\_id)

-Description: The security group id being used by the clard alb
+Description: The security group id being used by the alb

 Type: `string`